KDE/documentation-develop-kde-org/content/docs/getting-started/building/containers-distrobox/index.md

 group: "containers"
 ---

-If you use a really old Linux distribution that does not have the base system dependencies needed for kdesrc-build like an older long term support distribution such as [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux), or use an immutable distribution like [openSUSE Kalpa](https://en.opensuse.org/Portal:Kalpa), [Fedora Kinoite](https://fedoraproject.org/atomic-desktops/kinoite/) or the [SteamOS on the Steam Deck](https://store.steampowered.com/steamdeck), you will not be able to build KDE software directly with kdesrc-build or manually with CMake.
+If you use a really old Linux distribution that does not have the base system dependencies needed for kde-builder like an older long term support distribution such as [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux), or use an immutable distribution like [openSUSE Kalpa](https://en.opensuse.org/Portal:Kalpa), [Fedora Kinoite](https://fedoraproject.org/atomic-desktops/kinoite/) or the [SteamOS on the Steam Deck](https://store.steampowered.com/steamdeck), you will not be able to build KDE software directly with [kde-builder]({{< ref "kde-builder-setup" >}}) or [manually with CMake]({{< ref "cmake-build" >}}).

 Instead, you can build KDE software inside a container.
 Distrobox eases the container development workflow by letting you run commands inside the container while still able to see your home directory by default.

 Additionally, distrobox has the ability to run graphical applications from within the container.

-You will be able to run [kdesrc-build inside a container]({{< ref "#with-kdesrc-build" >}}) just fine, with the caveat that you won’t be able to run a Plasma Desktop session from the login screen.
+You will be able to run [kde-builder inside a container]({{< ref "#with-kde-builder" >}}) just fine, with the caveat that you won’t be able to run a Plasma Desktop session from the login screen.

 You can also build KDE software by [running CMake commands inside the container]({{< ref "cmake-build" >}}) just like you would outside the container.